 After each matchday programme this season, we publish the regular column from the Coventry City board on our website.
-Read Coventry City Chief Executive Dave Boddy's column from Tuesday's game against Swansea City below:
+You can read Coventry City Chief Executive Dave Boddy's column from our game against Swansea City below:

 Good evening and welcome to the Coventry Building Society Arena for tonight’s game as we host Swansea City.

 I would also like to welcome the players, staff, officials and supporters who join us from Swansea tonight.

 As this is our last fixture of 2023, it would be poignant to look back at the year for the Sky Blues.
 In January, Doug King was ratified by the EFL as the new Owner of Coventry City Football Club, having bought a controlling interest in the Sky Blues and later in January he had bought the remaining shares from SISU to place the Club 100% in his charge.

 With an injury depleted squad at the start of the New Year we crashed out of the FA Cup at the first hurdle, with home defeat to Hollywood glamour club Wrexham by 4-3 in a pulsating tie.
 The January window closed with us bringing in Luke McNally, Josh Wilson-Esbrand, Brooke Norton-Cuffy on loan, plus Sean Maguire on a short-term contract.

 After a stuttering January, we then proceeded to lose just 2 further Championship games between the start of February and the end of the season and secured the point we needed in the final league game of the season away at Middlesbrough to ensure that we made the Play-Offs, finishing 5th in the table – our highest finish in the Championship since relegation from the Premier League in 2001.